osvita-io/web-remarks/README.md

 part/exercise), and a formal strategy as to how these are combined into an overall evaluation (e.g., sum of given points); or

-2. qualitative _remarks_, which to domain expert would justify the quantitative evaluation.
+2. qualitative _remarks_, which to a domain expert would justify the quantitative evaluation.

 For example, if a student is asked to "Write a Hello, World program in